Small Group Literary Tours of England for Seniors

 England offers amazing attractions to lovers of literature and art.
 Many famous figures lived and worked here over the years, and because of the country’s beautifully preserved history, it is possible to feel as though you are being transported back in time.

-The year 2017 marks two hundred years since the death of Jane Austen.
+The year 2022 marked two hundred and five years since the death of Jane Austen.
 One of the world’s most popular and enduring authors, Jane Austen’s fans and literary pilgrims flock to Britain in order to retrace her steps.
 Her former home in Chawton has been preserved and operates as a museum, welcoming guests who seek to catch a glimpse of her world.
 Her small, wooden desk is a favourite attraction, because on it she penned some of her most famous and loved works.

 Odyssey’s Shakespeare, Austen, Turner, the art and literature of England tour includes the a visit to the world of Jane Austen and covers the lives of other writers including the Bronte sisters, Chaucer and Wordsworth.
 The list of artists and writers touched upon in this literary tour is extensive, and specialised guides, museum visits and lectures ensure that travellers have the best and most informed experience possible.
 Over 21 days, we explore their worlds – both the landscapes that inspired them and the domestic spheres in which they lived and worked.